tobiju/bookdown-bootswatch-templates/README.md

-# Bookdown.io with Bootswatch Styles and Prism Syntax Highlighting
+# Bookdown.io With Bootswatch Styles And Prism Syntax Highlighting

 If you generate your documentations with (bookdown)[http://bookdown.io/] and want some nice themes and syntax highlighting for your code blocks then this package come to the rescue :).